Last Updated on 24 June 2024 by Cycloscope

 We have tried to pay with Postepay (Mastercard) but the transaction has been refused, you can use a prepaid Irish account that you can open online (Revolut).
 When booking, you will select seats.
 Once the ticket is done, you must pick it up at the ticket office before leaving.

 We took the train twice and both times the carriage indicated on the ticket was not the one used to transport bikes.
 You will see the symbol of the bike on the carriage.
-In general, however, Irish trains are very short, 5 carriages in all.
+In general, however, Irish trains are very short, with 5 carriages in all.
 The bikes must be placed vertically in the appropriate racks.

 Cycling the Connemara National Park / Connemara Ring

 We took the train from Dublin to Galway and from there our itinerary started.
 Galway is one of the many nice little Irish towns, here you can stock up before leaving, even if there will be a few more shops along the way.
 In Galway, though, there are a couple of discount supermarkets (Lidl and Aldi) that will really save you money compared to regular Irish supermarkets.
-It’s worth to spend at least a day here, check this list of free things to do in Galway.
+It’s worth spending at least a day here, check this list of free things to do in Galway.

 From Galway we took the N59 or R336 road, the first 15 kilometers are quite busy, there is no bike path but a sidewalk that can be used by bike.
 From Spiddal the traffic starts to decrease and on your left, you will see several small roads leading to the sea.